 – Best Shimano Brand Baitcasting Reel 2

-Twenty pound (20#) braided line is my usual go-to line choice for black drum and Florida fish in general.
+Twenty pound (20#) braided line is my usual go-to line choice for any drum and really, all Florida fish in general.
 Braided line is super strong, and thin.

-I recommend the following line for Amberjack, just to be safe.
-It really hurts to see one snap the line!
+I recommend the following line just to make sure you have the biggest ones covered.
+It hurts (bad) to see one get away because of inferior line.

-The best hooks for black drum depend on what size fish you’re targeting.
+The best hooks depend on what size fish you’re targeting.
 If you bend a couple of hooks, go bigger and thicker diameter!
 Buying online is the best way to find top fishing gear, it’s always in stock and comes to your front door.

 I love Gamakatsu hooks.
 They are ultra-sharp (chemically sharpened) and strong, and I’ve not used anything else for about 20 years since they first started making them (or at least introduced them in the states).